The Simple Self Care Lifestyle with mo

 Table Salt (Iodized salt) is typically mined from underground deposits.

-Sea salts comes from the evaporation of seawater/saltwater lake/bay and have minimal to no processing.
+Sea salts come from the evaporation of seawater/saltwater lake/bay and have minimal to no processing.

 Table Salts come from brines created from extracted mined salt.